-Students are only able to select a maximum of one Art option (Fine Art or Textiles) and one Business option (Business Studies or Enterprise).
+Students are only able to select a maximum of one Art option (Fine Art or Textiles) and one Business option (Enterprise or Business Studies).
 This is because they are deemed to be too similar by the Department for Education due to the overlap of content between the courses.

-This also means that students are not studying a breadth of curriculum, which is likely to be prohibitive in terms of the weight that the qualifications carry for college, university and employment applications in the future, who would likely take the view that they have achieved only one qualification in that area.
+This also means that students are not studying a breadth of curriculum, which is likely to be prohibitive in terms of the weight that the qualifications carry for college and employment applications in the future.
+Furthermore, the different Art options are electives of the same specification, and the awarding bodies will not issue more than one qualification in these.